 Bill sought the assistance of Jack Ryback, then the Land O’Lakes (LOL) District VP of Contest and Judging, and Bob Brey, LOL District Secretary.
 Together they submitted a request to the Barbershop Harmony Society (BHS) and were awarded a grant to establish what was then called the Wisconsin High School Barbershop Quartet Festival and Contest.
 The idea was to offer quartets the opportunity to perform in front of Barbershop Harmony Society judges and give them positive evaluations to help improve their singing, sound, and presentation.

-While the initial funding for the Festival came from BHS grants, supplemented by the Clipper City Chordsmen in 2016, the Festival now depends on choruses and quartets, as well as corporate and individual donors for around the state to continue its mission to help young singers learn more about singing in 4-part harmony.
+Initial funding for the Festival came from BHS grants, supplemented by the Clipper City Chordsmen in 2016.
+The Festival now depends on choruses and quartets, as well as corporate and individual donors from around the state, to continue its mission to help young singers learn more about singing in 4-part harmony.

 For the first three years, the Festival was coordinated by members of the Manitowoc, Green Bay and Appleton chapters of the Barbershop Harmony Society and was held at the Franciscan Center for Music and Performance on the campus of Silver Lake College in Manitowoc.

 In 2018, there was a shift in focus to enhance the educational emphasis to include classes on vocal techniques as well as methods to improve individual and quartet performance.
 Also that year, in an effort to be more centrally located in the State, WYHF found a new home at Pacelli High School in Stevens Point.
 A new Board of Directors was appointed that included men and women representing barbershoppers from around the state.